My absolute favorite bump photos are silhouettes and the best bit... they are probably the easiest to DIY on your mobile phone!

 FREE GUIDE: How to take your own silhouette maternity photos with your smartphone

-The beauty of these shots is it doesn't take much to set up so you can take them a few times at different stages of your pregnancy and create your own little pregnancy timeline or as just a once off momento, whichever suits you best.
+it doesn't take much to set up so you can take them a few times at different stages of your pregnancy and create your own little pregnancy timeline or as just a once off momento, whichever suits you best.

 What you need:

-Something to hold your phone
+Someone or something to hold your phone

 A window with natural light